NyanPham/Writing-a-C-Compiler-Writeup/code_analysis/chapter_2.md

 ---

 # TACKY
-BOOK_NOTES references are sufficient for this file.
+The BOOK_NOTES guide is sufficient to update this file for the chapter.
 We can follow the same strategy as Assembly constructs.

 ---